rohan-paul/check-pack-items-before-travel/README.md

 <img src="Travel-Item-Packing.jpeg">

-## Basic flow of Component Hierarchy
+## Basic flow of Component Hierarchy in this project

 ```
 Application.js